yonatantussa/YonatanTussa/README.md

 My first experience coding was in elementary school, when I experimented with Scratch during summer camp.
 Since then, I have explored many other aspects of computer science and technology.
 From hardware, when I built my own computer at age 12, to web development throughout high school, and now experimenting with Raspberry PI projects with my little brother.
 I am always looking to explore and innovate, and I firmly believe the best way to learn is by doing!

 ## Currently working on..
 • TradeTorch!
-A platform with one clear objective, connecting lifelong learners with like-minded individuals, established professionals, and a real community to share their thoughts and endeavors.
+A platform with one clear objective, connecting lifelong learners with like-minded individuals, established professionals, and a real community to share their thoughts and ideas.
 <!--
 **YonatanTussa/YonatanTussa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.